Quinton Neville

 Joining multiple tables in a pipe/query

-FROM Submissions AS s #Join with hacker data by hacker id
+JOIN Hackers AS h #Join with hacker data by hacker id

 left_join(., challenge.df, by = "challenge_id") %>%